SilverMaiden/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions let us persist data across requests, allowing users to go to different endpoints without the need to log in again.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes the passwords, therefore making it more secure.

 - [ ] What does bcrypt do to slow down attackers?

+Bycrypt will add iterations to the KDF which makes it slower.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts are: Header, Payload, and Signature.

 ## Minimum Viable Product